The 1968 Ford Mustang offered incredible engine options and safety features that made it a stand-out Pony car from the rest of the crowd in the 1960s.

 These cars had a similar design to the California special package complete with special striping and Shelby styling.

-All GT branded 1968 Ford Mustangs featured the new GT logos and emblems along with fog lamps, dual exhaust system, GT stripe, heavy-duty suspension, wide-oval tires, and special GT styled rims.
+All 1968 Mustang GT featured the new GT logos and emblems along with fog lamps, dual exhaust system, GT stripe, heavy-duty suspension, wide-oval tires, and special GT styled rims.
 They also offered power front disc brakes which came at an extra cost and were only offered with the 390 and 428 engines.

 The 1968 Ford Mustang was a force to be reckoned with in the world of racing.
 Stripped down, the V8 powered Mustangs were present in all major racing events such as the 24 hours of Daytona, the 1968 season of Trans American Championship, SCCA regional championships and also major European racing events such as the 6 Hours of Nurburgring, Tour de France and several others.

-The Mustang was basically everywhere and featured regularly on the podium.
-From endurance races to the drag strip, the 1968 Mustang was versatile, powerful, and consistently reliable.
+The Mustang was basically everywhere and regularly featured on the podium.
+The 1968 car was versatile, powerful, and consistently reliable from endurance races to the drag strip.

-Overall, the first-generation Mustangs, including the 1968 Mustangs were an instant success in all areas of competitive driving.
-Some well-known Ford Mustang race car drivers include Jerry Titus, Bob Johnson and Mark Donohue.
+Overall, the first-generation vehicle instantly succeeded in all areas of competitive driving.
+Some well-known Ford Mustang race car drivers include Jerry Titus, Bob Johnson, and Mark Donohue.

 The GT350 Mustangs won the SCCA B-Production championships three years in a row from 1965 to 1967.
 They were also successful in winning the Trans-American Championship in both 1966 and 1967.
 1968 was not the most successful year for the Ford racing teams, but they still managed many top 3 positions.

-Even today, first-generation Mustangs remain a common choice for vintage racing events.
+Even today, first-generation Mustang remains a common choice for vintage racing events.

 Bullitt launches the Mustang

 Viewers’ response to the film and the 1968 Mustang “Bullitt” was also important for Ford.
 They quickly realized how powerful the film industry could be to promote cars.
-Shortly after Bullitt’s success, Ford set up a special department to work with film production companies to assist in promoting particular cars.
+Shortly after Bullitt’s success, Ford set up a special department to work with film production companies to promote particular cars.

-The 1968 model year of the Mustang will go down in history as a year that surged the Mustang’s popularity in pop culture.
-Even though sales were already heavily declining, more than 300,000 Mustangs were still sold in 1968.
-Regardless of the dropping sales, the 1968 Mustang raised the status of the Mustangs in ways no other single car had done prior.
-Ford today still produces the Mustang brand riding on that legacy of the first generation Mustangs.
+The 1968 model year of the Mustang will go down in history as a year that surged the car’ss popularity in pop culture and ultimately into a classic car.
+Even though sales were already heavily declining, more than 300,000 vehicles were still sold in 1968.
+Regardless of the dropping sales, the 1968 car raised the Mustang status in ways no other single car had done prior.
+Ford today still produces the Mustang brand riding on that legacy of the first generation vehicles.